mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 So if you fight with this kind of words, you become mean.
 So [there is] no end of fighting.

 [As] I said, there are two things simultaneously exist[ing] in your life, defense and offense.
 But, there is no sense of victory or defeat.
 That means you shouldn’t fight, anyway.
 When somebody really attacks strongly, well, you should withdraw.
 Withdraw is [...] not to lose.
 Okay?
-But, [if] some person is pretty weak, sometimes you should push; push him or push her.
-Do something initiatively.
+But, [if] some person is pretty weak, sometimes you should push him or her: do something initiatively.

 If somebody really puts you down, well, you should be noble.
 Anyway, you should be really noble: gentle, compassionate, and patient.
 In your life, there are always many people who put you down, don’t you think?
 With words, with actions.
 At that time, you shouldn’t “bark” at him or her always.
 Don’t bark back.
 Even though people bark at you, don’t bark back [at them].
 You should be always noble.